evert/evert.github.com/_posts/2016/2016-12-14-working-with-hal-in-put.md

 the balance between 'easy to use' and sticking to the rules of REST, and that's given us more than a few unforseen benefits.
 When you work within a framework that a lot of people have spent time thinking about, there's a lot of answers if you know where to look.

-Originally this service was built using the [JSON API][2] specification, but we've thankfully adjusted our course early in the process and rewrote everything to use [HAL][3] instead.

-Whereas JSON API is almost like an "ORM over HTTP", HAL does a lot less for you though, so it's not really an apples-to-apples type of comparison.
+For this API, we've decided to use [HAL][3] as the primary format.

 HAL really is just a document format for a hypermedia API, like HTML is for hypertext.
 It doesn't tell you how to express your domain model, and doesn't